aalto-speech/moodle-mod_digitala/docs/manuals/user_roles.md

   ![Overview of student results](./../UI_views/teacher_overview.png)
 </details>

-### Give suggestions to correct automated assessment
+### Suggest changes or add feedback to automated assessment

 On the overview of the student results the teacher can see a detailed version of the student's performance by clicking the link "See report".